 Cure the Caulk

 Let the caulk dry as directed by the manufacturer.
-Its light gray color may appear in stark contrast to the black soot of the firebrick, but this will even out as the fireplace is used and the caulk darkens.
-Refractory caulk usually cures fully after exposure to fire for 1 hour.
+Its light gray color may appear in stark contrast to the black soot of the firebrick, but this will blend in as the fireplace is used and the caulk darkens.
+Refractory caulk usually cures fully after exposure to fire for one hour.